svn7seven/MissedCalls/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Nothing.
+- 🔭 I’m currently working on a JavaScript to say more about me.
 - 🌱 I’m currently learning How To Code.
 - 📫 How to reach me: You can reach me on discord @!MissedCalls#2863.
 - 😄 Pronouns: He/Him.